 Ingrown toenails are often painful.
 If you’re one of the 40 million Americans who’ve had at least one instance of the condition, you know how the imbedded nail affects your mobility and lifestyle.
 Usually occurring on big toes, an ingrown nail grows into the soft tissue around the toe.
 In addition to the pain in your toe that an ingrown toenail causes, particularly when you or your shoe applies pressure to it, you also experience:

 In addition to the discomfort they cause, ingrown nails are unsightly.
 Often, trying an ingrown toenail treatment at home makes it worse, which is why you’re better off seeking the help of a trained expert in foot care.
-At Premier Podiatry in Clifton, New Jersey, Dr. Velimir Petkov knows how to get rid of an ingrown toenail painlessly and effectively so that you can resume your normal activities free of pain as quickly as possible.
+At Premier Podiatry, New Jersey foot specialist Dr. Velimir Petkov knows how to get rid of an ingrown toenail painlessly and effectively so that you can resume your normal activities free of pain as quickly as possible.

 Request For ConsultationBOOK CONSULTATION